thisispratt/100-days-of-code/log.md

 2. Don't forget about css variables and  media queries (They are really helpful in developing responsive websites).
    @media(max-width: 200px){ list of properties...}

+### Day 3: December 23, 2019

+**Today's Progress**:  Worked on the Applied Visual Design Section of FreeCodeCamp.
+Revised the positioning concept.
+The animation part is still left, will complete it tomorrow.

+**Thoughts:**  Revision is taking a lot of time..
+I should speed up the process.